CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 > ## Browser choice and using an incognito or private browsing window
 >
-> While almost any modern browser should work with OOD, the developers recommend google chrome as it has the widest support
+> While almost any modern browser should work with Open OnDemand, the developers recommend google chrome as it has the widest support
 > for the tools used to create Open OnDemand. [browser requirements](https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements)
 >
 > For security it is recommend you use a private browsing window with Open OnDemand as this allows a complete